Optimal Control of Incompressible Ideal Flows with Obstacle Avoidance: Introduction

-Geodesic equations, however, are unable to take the tasks of obstacle avoidance or inter-agent collision avoidance into consideration—which are vital components of path planning in many robotic systems.
-One strategy, introduced in \cite{BlCaCoCDC}, is to augment the action functional with an artificial potential that grows radially near the obstacles.
-Necessary conditions for optimality were derived in \cite{BlCaCoCDC, BlCaCoIJC} for the obstacle avoidance task, and in \cite{mishal, sh} for the collision avoidance task.
-Reduction by symmetry on Lie groups and on symmetric spaces was considered in \cite{point}.
+Geodesic equations, however, do not account for tasks such as obstacle avoidance or inter-agent collision avoidance, which are essential in many path-planning problems.
+One strategy, introduced in \cite{BlCaCoCDC}, is to augment the action functional with an artificial potential that grows near the obstacles.
+Necessary conditions for optimality were derived in \cite{BlCaCoCDC,BlCaCoIJC} for obstacle avoidance, and in \cite{mishal,sh} for collision avoidance.
+Reduction by symmetry on Lie groups and symmetric spaces was considered in \cite{point}.

-In this paper, we consider the Hamiltonian-Pontryagin variational formulation of the equations of incompressible ideal fluid flow from the point of view of optimal control theory.
-In particular, with the motivation of controlling the pressure of the fluid, we employ an artificial potential in the cost function and obtain what we call \textit{modified Euler's equations} on the Lie group of volume preserving diffeomorphisms.
-In particular, in Theorem \ref{th1} we present necessary conditions for optimal solutions of the variational obstacle avoidance problem for incompressible fluids.
-These necessary conditions are precisely the Euler-Lagrange equations for the cost functional of an optimal control problem.
-However, these equations do not explicitly describe the evolution of the velocity field as the Euler equations.
-So, in Theorem \ref{th2} we show that the critical value of the cost functional satisfies the modified Euler equation in terms of the velocity vector field.